dustinmyers/react-conflux/README.md

 ## Origins

 Dustin Myers and Nathan Thomas wrote the Conflux patterns contained in this repository while searching for a better alternative to current state management libraries and frameworks.
-The goal was to produce modularity in component tree branches' state through the `Context API` using `React Hooks` while also preserving the ability to both thread state sideways to other branches as well as provide predictable, minimal code patterns.
+Too many of the current options are either boilerplate-heavy or unnecessesarily complicated.
+The goal was to produce modularity in component tree branches' state in a really easy manner.
+This was achieved by using the `Context API` and `React Hooks`, providing modular state with minimal code patterns.

 ## Learn Conflux